sharonwkdr/sharonwkdr.github.io/Donate.md

 1. I am not an executive of a hedge fund.
 1. I am not an executive at an agribusiness company.

-Donations to Warren for President are powered by ActBlue, and ActBlue’s use of the information you provide is subject to the  ActBlue Privacy Policy.
-Elizabeth loves to call grassroots donors to say thank you.
-By making a donation, you consent to a potential call from Elizabeth with campaign staff recording the conversation, but no recordings will be used by the campaign without your express permission.
-By providing your cell phone number you consent to receive periodic campaign updates from Warren for President.
-Text HELP for help, STOP to end.
-Message & Data rates may apply. https://www.elizabethwarren.com/privacy-policy

-Click here to donate by mail.
-By proceeding with this transaction, you agree to ActBlue's terms & conditions.